awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 For more information, see [Requiring HTTPS for Communication Between Viewers and CloudFront](using-https-viewers-to-cloudfront.md)\.

+### Field Level Encryption<a name="DownloadDistValuesFieldLevelEncryption"></a>

+If you want to enforce field\-level encryption on specific data fields, in the dropdown lits, choose a field\-level encryption configuration\.

+For more information, see [Using Field\-Level Encryption to Help Protect Sensitive Data](field-level-encryption.md)\.

 ### Allowed HTTP Methods<a name="DownloadDistValuesAllowedHTTPMethods"></a>

 Specify the HTTP methods that you want CloudFront to process and forward to your origin: